PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

 To do this, we first need to introduce a measure of how much :math:`\pi` and :math:`\pi'` agree.
-Specifically, we'll couple the policies, so that they define a joint distribution over pairs of actions.
+Specifically, we'll couple the policies, so that define a joint distribution over pairs of actions.

 .. card::
     :class-header: sd-bg-info sd-text-white sd-font-weight-bold